cosmob3/cpnt262-a2/README.md

 - So I just found out if you add a `-` before`rotate-12` as so `-rotate-12` then it will go clockwise!!!

-- Time to work on short bio section
+- Time to work on short bio section.

+- Bio section was super easy.

+- Now to make some cards.
+I think I'll revisit my achievement 7 and use that for my cards.